July 10, 2023

 Who else could be liable?

-If the truck driver is denying liability, you may want to work with a lawyer, like a truck accident lawyer from a law firm like The Krause Law Firm to determine if someone else may be responsible for the truck accident that caused your injuries.
+If the truck driver is denying liability, you may want to work with a lawyer, to determine if someone else may be responsible for the truck accident that caused your injuries.

 - The trucking company.
 In some instances, even if the truck driver was responsible for the accident, they may not be the ones who have to pay.
 You may be looking to file a claim against the trucking company because, in the event that you were injured in an accident, the trucking company would be responsible for their employee’s negligence.